The Roots of Progress Fellowship

 FAQ

-What is involved in applying to and joining the themed tracks on AI or Heavy Industry?
+What is involved in applying to and joining the themed tracks on agriculture or health, longevity & biotech?

-In your application, you’ll have a chance to indicate whether you’re applying for the general cohort or specifically for the AI or Heavy Industry tracks.
+In your application, you’ll have a chance to indicate whether you’re applying for the general cohort or specifically for the agriculture or health, longevity &b biotech tracks.
 For each of these tracks, we’re looking for people who both have a passion for the topic and who contribute a unique perspective.

-If you join a track, you’ll be attending all the advisor sessions for that track, and you’re committing to focus your writing in the program on how AI/heavy industry related to and enable progress.
-Here are some example topics you might explore or write about in the themed tracks, and some background of people we’d love to have join for the themed tracks:
+If you join a track, you’ll be attending all the advisor sessions for that track, and you’re committing to focus your writing in the program on how agriculture or health, longevity & biotech are related to and enable progress.
+Here are some example topics you might explore or write about in the themed tracks:

 Example topics:

-Given the broad list of topics, we’d love to see fellows with a range of backgrounds—from people with deep expertise in copyright law, to those who research safety and regulations in other fields (e.g., drones), from utopian visionaries and storytellers, to AI practitioners eager to make their field more understandable to the general, intellectual public.
+Given the broad list of topics, we’d love to see fellows with a range of backgrounds—from people with deep expertise in agronomy, to those who research new ways to develop fertilizers, from animal welfare advocates to agriculture journalists.

 Example topics:

-With the focus on heavy industry, an ideal fellow may be someone who has expertise in these industries, so if you’ve worked in these fields and are eager to explain why they matter by writing about them, we’d love to hear from you!
+With the focus on health, longevity and biotech, an ideal fellow may be someone who has worked in one of these fields.
 You might also be a great candidate if you’ve spent some time researching these fields, whether at a think tank, as a personal passion project, or in academia.

 Show details